-“Neither fish nor fowl” is a commonly cited bit of folk wisdom.
-But amid the typically well-defined boundaries of investment performance, “fish and fowl” may be a more apt description for some securities.
+"Neither fish nor fowl" is a commonly cited folk saying referring to something that's difficult to define or classify.
+But amid the typically well-defined boundaries of investment performance, "fish and fowl" may be a more apt description for some securities.
 While there may be many kinds of hybrids in the investment universe, convertible bonds and preferred stock occupy important positions.
 Each has investment performance characteristics that could combine some degree of exposure to both equity and debt of a particular issuer.

 Preferred shares are so called because they give their owners a priority claim whenever a company pays dividends or distributes assets to shareholders.
 They offer no preference, however, in corporate governance, and preferred shareholders frequently have no vote in company elections.

 The exact terms of preferred shareholders' economic preference may vary from company to company.
 In some cases, the preference states simply that cash available for distributions during the year must be used to meet promised payments to preferred shareholders before any common dividends can be paid.
 In other cases, the preference is applied cumulatively so that any missed payments to preferred shareholders must be made up before common shareholders are allowed to receive anything.

 One consequence of the preference system is that preferred shares may provide equity investors with more stable cash flow potential relative to common stock, behaving in this dimension more like an investment in bonds than stock.
 But unlike bonds, preferred shares carry no general commitment to repay principal.
 And the market value of preferred shares tends to behave more like common stock, varying in response to the business performance and earnings potential of the issuer.

 In addition to these general characteristics, there are many individual considerations when evaluating a preferred stock investment.